Transport (uTLS, REALITY)

 rejectUnknownSni: bool

-When true, the server rejects TLS handshakes if the SNI received does not match domains specified in the certificate.
-The default value is false.
+When set to true, the server refuses the TLS handshake if the received SNI does not match the certificate domain.
+Default is false.

 alpn: [ string ]

-An array of strings specifying the ALPN values used in TLS handshakes.
-Defaults to ["h2", "http/1.1"].
+An array of strings specifying the ALPN values during TLS handshake.
+Default value is ["h2", "http/1.1"].

 allowInsecure: true | false

 Whether to allow insecure connections (client-only).
-Defaults to false.
+Default value is false.

-When true, Xray will not verify the validity of the TLS certificate provided by the outbound.
+When set to true, Xray will not check the validity of the TLS certificate provided by the remote host.

 disableSystemRoot: true | false

-When true, Xray will only use the certificates specified in certificates for TLS handshakes.
-When false, Xray will only use the CA certificates provided by the operating system for TLS handshakes.
+When set to true, Xray will only use certificates specified in certificates for TLS handshake.
+When set to false, Xray will only use the OS's built-in CA certificates for TLS handshake.

 enableSessionResumption: true | false